yuvalsol/POCOGenerator/README.md

 // Table Generated
 generator.TableGenerated += (object sender, TableGeneratedEventArgs e) =>
 {
-    // stop the generator
     e.Stop = false;
 };

 // Tables Generated
 generator.TablesGenerated += (object sender, TablesGeneratedEventArgs e) =>
 {
-    // stop the generator
     e.Stop = false;
 };
 ```

 #### Events Order

-The Server Built event (`ServerBuiltAsync`, `ServerBuilt`) is fired after the POCO Generator have built internally all the class objects, `Server`, `Database`, `Table` and more.
+The Server Built event (`ServerBuiltAsync`, `ServerBuilt`) is fired after the generator has internally built all the class objects, `Server`, `Database`, `Table` and more.
 The event is fired before any other event.

 Example at [ServerTreeDemo](#servertreedemo "ServerTreeDemo").